manoreken2/projects/README.md

 > mencoder output.avi -ovc copy -oac copy -o fixed.avi

-Output RGB AVI can be converted to OpenEXR image sequence using AviToExrSequence.
+r210 or v210 AVI can be converted to OpenEXR image sequence using AviToExrSequence.

 ### How to build